The Best of Cape Town: Things To Do in 3/4 Days or More

 It was founded in 1913 and contains plants and trees from all regions of South Africa; it is considered one of the most beautiful botanical gardens in the world, enough to be included in the list of UNESCO World Heritage sites.
 We have seen many around the globe and we can say that this is certainly one of those that impressed us the most.

-There are areas with majestic prehistoric cycads, a garden with medicinal plants (very interesting to read all the uses, some keeps dogs and even crocs away), the fragrance garden of endemic spices, and even a spectacular concert area where big shows are staged, mostly in summer.
+There are areas with majestic prehistoric cycads, a garden with medicinal plants (very interesting to read all the uses, some keep dogs and even crocs away), the fragrance garden of endemic spices, and even a spectacular concert area where big shows are staged, mostly in summer.

-The Kirstenbosch Botanical Garden covers an area of 530 hectares, including large biodiversity, many species of birds, mammals, and reptiles.
+The Kirstenbosch Botanical Garden covers an area of 530 hectares, including large biodiversity, and many species of birds, mammals, and reptiles.
 There are 5 main routes inside the park, all marked with precision.

 At the entrance, you will be given a map of the Botanical Garden.
-You can climb directly on the Table Mountain from the Kirstenbosch and reach the Skeleton Gorge, from where you will see a majestic view of Camp’s Bay.
+You can climb directly on Table Mountain from the Kirstenbosch and reach the Skeleton Gorge, from where you will see a majestic view of Camp’s Bay.

-Walking through the section of the Cycas you will really feel in Jurassic Park… try not to be saddened by the last specimen of an entire species, going extinct after millions of year on this Earth, just because of logging.
+Walking through the section of the Cycas you will really feel in Jurassic Park… try not to be saddened by the last specimen of an entire species, going extinct after millions of years on this Earth, just because of logging.
 Do not miss the national flower of South Africa, the King Protea, which can be found only in this part of the country.

 best things to see in cape town